EMCodeHub/pledgepool/README.md

 ### 10.Documentation

-You can find the full API documentation at
+You can find the full API documentation at:

 http://127.0.0.1:8000/docs  (JUST JSON FILE)

 http://127.0.0.1:8000/api/documentation   (UI)